 - Use your oven’s self-cleaning feature to take care of baked-in grease.

-These are simple spring cleaning tips that can make a big difference in how much time you save.
-The idea is to let the smaller things on your cleaning list handle themselves.
+These are simple mom cleaning hacks that can make a big difference in how much time you save.
+The idea is to let the smaller things on your cleaning list handle themselves!

 5. Spring clean in blocks and set a timer